rl-institut/open_plan/docs/model/assumptions.rst

 Input verification
 ------------------

-The inputs for a simulation with the MVS are subjected to a couple of verification tests to make sure that the inputs result in valid oemof simulations.
+The inputs for a simulation with the open_plan tool are subjected to a couple of verification tests to make sure that the inputs result in valid oemof simulations.
 This should ensure:

 - Uniqueness of labels (:code:`C1.check_for_label_duplicates`): This function checks if any LABEL provided for the energy system model in dict_values is a duplicate.
 This is not allowed, as oemof can not build a model with identical labels.